kdnk/obsidian-hierarchy/README.md

-# 🛣️ Full Path 🛤️
+# 🛣️ Obsidian Hierarchy 🛤️

 ## Overview

-The **Full Path** plugin is an Obsidian plugin that enhances your workspace by displaying the full path of files in the tab headers and backlinks.
+The **Obsidian Hierarchy** plugin is an Obsidian plugin that enhances your workspace by displaying the hierarchy of files in the tab headers and backlinks.
 This feature helps users easily identify files with similar names by showing their full paths, thus improving the navigation experience within large vaults.

 ## Features

--   **Full Path in Tab Headers**: Toggle the display of the full file path or just the file name in the tab headers.
+-   **Obsidian Hierarchy in Tab Headers**: Toggle the display of the hierarchy or just the file name in the tab headers.
--   **Full Path in Backlinks**: Toggle the display of the full file path or just the file name in the backlinks panel.
+-   **Obsidian Hierarchy in Backlinks**: Toggle the display of the hierarchy or just the file name in the backlinks panel.

 ## Installation